Cracking the Millennial Travel Mindset: Surprising Insights on Attitudes and Behaviors

 While three-quarters of Millennials claim to prefer to live in the moment while traveling and not view experiences through the lens of their phone, the fact is the pressure to post on social media for this group is real.
 More than half (54.9%) feel that it is their responsibility to post reviews for the benefit of other travelers and more than a quarter (25.8%) feel they spend too much time on social media while traveling.
 "Previous generations simply did not face this situation," Bennett said.
 "It is a constant push-pull between connection and taking the time to be present."

 About American Express Global Business Travel

-American Express Global Business Travel (GBT) equips companies of all sizes with the insights, tools, services and expertise they need to keep their travelers safe, focused and productive while on the road.
-With approximately 12,000 employees and operations in nearly 120 countries worldwide, GBT empowers customers to take control of their travel programs, optimizing the return on their travel and meetings investments, while, more importantly, providing extraordinary traveler care.
+American Express Global Business Travel (GBT) equips multinational, large and mid-sized companies with the insights, tools, services and expertise they need to keep their travellers informed, focused and productive while on the road.
+With approximately 12,000 employees and operations in nearly 120 countries worldwide, American Express GBT empowers customers to take control of their travel programs, optimizing the return on their travel and meetings investments, while, more importantly, providing extraordinary traveller care.

 American Express Global Business Travel (GBT) is a joint venture that is not wholly owned by American Express Company or any of its subsidiaries (American Express).
 "American Express Global Business Travel," "American Express," and the American Express logo are trademarks of American Express and are used under limited license.